 Subject to the Articles, upon any termination of membership, the rights of the Member automatically cease to exist.

-3.5 Resignation – Any Member may resign as a Member by opting out of the Membership Fee, in which case such resignation shall be effective for the applicable semester.

 .
 MEETINGS OF MEMBERS

 Place of Meetings –Meetings of the Members may be held at any place within Ontario determined by the Board or, if all of the Members entitled to vote at such meeting so agree, outside Ontario.